vinceskahan/v5wiki/Python-3-strategy.md

 ### Device drivers

-Carefully review the semantics of any strings in the file and decide whether it's a true string (which will be Unicode under Python 3), or what I'll call a "byte string."
+Carefully review the semantics of any strings in the file and decide whether it's a true string (which will be Unicode under strategy #2), or a sequence of bytes.
 Most of the time, you want a true string, but an important exception is strings used in drivers sent to and from the hardware.
 These are really sequences of bytes.

-To write code that will run under both versions of Python, you must be clear which role you intend the string to play.

 Here's an example.
 This is a function from the Vantage driver, which turns the console lamp on and off: